 Skip to content

-Malaysia for remote workers
+Malaysia for remote workers.

 Malaysia is a Southeast Asian federation whose national language is Malay and where English is widely used in business and daily life.
 It applies a territorial tax system: foreign-sourced income received by resident individuals is exempt until 31 December 2036, and there is no capital gains tax on most personal assets.
 It runs a dedicated remote-work route (the DE Rantau Nomad Pass) alongside the tiered Malaysia My Second Home (MM2H) programme.